 Outside an election period

-You don't need a license to display an election sign outside an election period.
+You don't need a licence to display an election sign outside an election period.
 However, an election sign must at all times not:

-- be erected on public land - unless part of a manned information booth
+- be erected on public land - unless part of a manned information booth, or

 - be illuminated.